John Dawes: Subsequent work and roles

 In 1972 Dawes moved from teaching to a management post with the North London Polytechnic and then to a property development company.

 From 1980 to 1990 he worked in the paid role of coaching organiser for the WRU.

 Dawes was president of London Welsh RFC and wrote several books on rugby union.

 Personal life

-Dawes met his wife Janette at university.
+Dawes met his wife Janette Morris at university.
 They had two children and five grandchildren.
 Both his son Michael and grandson Rhodri played for London Welsh.
+The marriage ended in the 1980s.

-He resided in Cardiff with his partner, Jill Mathias, during his later years.
+Dawes lived in Llandaff, Cardiff with his partner, Jill Mathias, for nearly 30 years.
+He enjoyed walking holidays and socialising with old friends.

-Dawes died on 16 April 2021.
-He was 80, and suffered from ill health prior to his death.
+Dawes died on 16 April 2021 at age 80, of pneumonia.
+He had been ill for some time, and in hospital since the previous September.